 Such dreams.
 Every morning when I open my eyes I have to come back to myself, to whisper that these apocalyptic visions aren't real.
 The nightmares, for me, are usually about being broken in body, bloodied and wracked with pain, the physical structure of me, not the spiritual, because despite the pain I am doggedly trying to get somewhere, always trying to reach some mysterious grail, the what and the where of it not so clear.

 I rise and dress myself, or not, then make coffee and go straight to my laptop, ready to make edits to the manuscript based on comments sent on a tape to my Dropbox the night before.
 We're going chapter by chapter now, my subject and I, and today I will listen to the tape for chapter 6.
 I always brace myself for what I will hear, yet so far, the changes have been minimal, with doses of appreciation mixed in.
-I think she's making peace with revealing herself.
+I think she's making peace with self revelation.
 Yesterday, on tape, she said, "These chapters are so well done.
 I read them and cry."
 It was everything.
 Still, I know from the "overall reactions" tapes that later chapters, the ones covering her more recent past, might be more complicated.
 We shall see.

 In New York, the curve has been effectively flattened, though some 23,000 people died before that happened, and hundreds still die every day.
 Studies show that literally all the cases in New York can be traced to people arriving on planes from Europe in January and February, when some three million visitors from that continent flowed through our airports.
 The idiot president keeps calling it the Chinese virus.
 He shut down flights from China but didn't have the brain cells to realize that the invisible plague was already out in the world, and he should have sounded the warning back in December, when scientists tried to tell him what was coming.